Big Four (universities): Joint events

 In 2024, the Ateneo Glee Club, the DLSU Chorale, the UP Singing Ambassadors, and the UST Singers performed together at the Saliw Lasalyano choral festival at the Teresa Yuchengco Auditorium of DLSU Manila.
 The four chorale groups performed compositions that included classic Original Pilipino Music (OPM) and gospel songs.

+Moreover, the Philippines' Big 4 all participate in the University Athletic Association of the Philippines (UAAP), the premier collegial athletics association of the country.